steevaavoo/steevaavoo.github.io/_posts/2019-5-23-Windows-1903-PowerShell-OpenSSH-Error-1058.md

 This was all well and good, but why was the problem not also occuring on my desktop PC?

-Step 1 - confirm that the ssh-agent startup type somehow escaped the "Disable-Hammer" of the feature update...
+First, I confirmed that the ssh-agent startup type somehow escaped the "Disable-Hammer" of the feature update...

 ```powershell
 > Get-Service ssh-agent | Select-Object StartType